canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### cherry-picked changes ###
 This is generally not the mechanism that is preferred for any release supported by trunk.
 It may be used in order to get a upload in *really quickly* for a hot fix.

-**Note**: Doing this will break the daily packaging recipes until the cherry-picks are reverted from the packaging branch.
-This is because the recipe will try to build from trunk, and will fail to apply your cherry-picked patch.
-This makes sense... it will grab trunk and then try to apply patches, but the cherry-picked patch will already exist.

-After the SRU is accepted into -proposed we can drop the cherry-picks on the ubuntu/release branch.
-To do this:

-    $ git checkout ubuntu/xenial  # or whatever release.
-    $ new-upstream-snapshot -v --update-patches-only
-    $ git push upstream HEAD

-That will produce 1 or 2 commits on the branch with summary like:

-  * refresh patches against master commit 2d6e4219
-  * drop cherry picks included in master commit 2d6e4219

-After doing that you can go to the recipe pages (see below) and click build-now.

 #### Cherry-pick Process
 The tool for doing this is in ``uss-tableflip/scripts/cherry-pick``.
 It takes as import a commit-ish that it will create a cherry-pick from.